jbardlab/jbardlab.github.io/README.md

-# The Drummond Lab main website
+# The Bard Lab main website

-Our website, http://drummondlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.
+Our website, http://bardlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com), originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.

 # Editing the site